kabaka/weechat-scripts/README.md

 * `eval` - Evaluate Ruby code and output the result to the current buffer.

-### online-notifier
+### notifier

-Runs a script when a user comes online, caught via irc_nick_back tag, presently hard-coded for needs.
+Runs a shell command when a message matches tags and optionally a text mask.
+For more help, see `/set plugins.desc.ruby.notifier.*`.

 **Commands**